Computer – Sixth Level

 HTML

-2. Click on “Edit” on a page or post.
-You have been working on editing in the “Visual.”
-Do you see the word “Visual” on a tab?
-Next to it there is a tab that says, “HTML” or “text.”
-Click on that.
-That is your blog in the programming language, HTML.
+1. HTML is a programming language.
 You are going to be learning some about writing in this language.
 This is the language of websites.
 First we are going to take a mini course in HTML.
 Today go to this page for an introduction.

 Week 9